danpeig/ESP32EnergyMonitor/README.md

 ----

 ## Important notice!
 ESPHome has deprecated Custom Components support.
-The last version that supports this feature is *2012.12.4*
+The last version that supports this feature is *2024.12.4*

-The deprecation will only affect newly flashed devices and will not impact existing devices.

-If you need to update your energy monitor or build a new device, make sure you are using ESPHome version *2012.12.4* to build:
+If you need to update your energy monitor or build a new device, make sure you are using ESPHome version *2024.12.4* to build:

 `pip install esphome==2024.12.4`